In this article:

 MetaMask: a different model of account security

-Public blockchain technology uses a very different set of tools to secure user accounts, compared to traditional online technologies.
+Public blockchain technology uses a very different set of tools to secure user data, compared to traditional online technologies.
 Most of us are used to creating an account with an app, or service, or what have you, and being able to, for example, write to Customer Support to reset our password, or username; we're used to the app keeping our data, presumably on some sort of computer that belongs to the company.

 Well...
 MetaMask doesn't work like that.
 MetaMask has three different types of secret that are used in different ways to keep your wallet, and your accounts, private and safe: The Secret Recovery Phrase, the password, and private keys.
 We'll walk you through these secrets one at a time.